aurisvision/polymarket-mev-bundler/README.md

 # Polymarket MEV Bundle POC

-This project demonstrates a censorship-resistant transaction submission mechanism using Atlas and FastLane Labs infrastructure.
+Demonstrate a censorship-resistant transaction submission mechanism using Atlas and FastLane Labs infrastructure.
+This approach:

-## Architecture

-The system works by:
-1. Publishing a user's transaction to the network normally
+1. Publishes a user's transaction to the network
-2. Creating a bundle that includes this transaction for auction
+2. Creates a bundle for auction that includes this transaction
-3. Achieving guaranteed inclusion through FastLane's direct validator connectivity
+3. Achieves guaranteed inclusion through FastLane's direct validator connectivity
+4. Retries failed submissions up to 3 times with 5-second intervals

-### Project Structure
+## Project Structure

 1. `src/helpers.ts`
    - Common utilities and setup